sjsu-library/unionist/_items/unionist--text-0332.md

 articleType:
 volume: '1'
 issue: '36'
-transcription: "<em>Murder.</em>—An atrocious murder was committed on the body of Mr. Ariel Winchell, by his<br>father John Winchell, at Suffield Con. on Monday evening last.
-They had been at<br>variance for several years in relation to the transfer of property between them.<br>About sunset on Monday last, as Ariel was tending a coal pit, about a mile and a<br>half from his house, his father approached him with a pistol and shot him.
-The<br>ball entered the lower part of the abdomen in front, and rested against the<br>spine.
-The event of course created great sensation, in a short time the citizens<br>generally of Suffield were in pursuit.
-It is scarcely possible that the murderer<br>can escape.—<br><em>Springfield Jour.</em>"
+transcription: "<em>Murder.</em> —An atrocious murder was committed on the body of Mr. Ariel Winchell, by his father John Winchell, at Suffield Con. on Monday evening last.
+They had been at variance for several years in relation to the transfer of property between them.
+About sunset on Monday last, as Ariel was tending a coal pit, about a mile and a half from his house, his father approached him with a pistol and shot him.
+The ball entered the lower part of the abdomen in front, and rested against the spine.
+The event of course created great sensation, in a short time the citizens generally of Suffield were in pursuit.
+It is scarcely possible that the murderer can escape.— <em>Springfield Jour.</em> "
 scholarlyNotes:
 commentary:
 relatedPeople: Ariel Winchell; John Winchell